" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 1. Add sweet potato cubes.
 Spread out into a single layer.

-2. Cook for 10 minutes without stirring.
-This will help them brown on the bottom.
+2. Cook for 10 minutes without stirring(watch closely to prevent burning) This will help them brown on the bottom.

 3. Flip the potatoes and cook for 8 more minutes, stirring every 2 minutes.
 The potatoes are done when they're golden and easily pierced with a fork.